jjfumero/jjfumero.github.io/_pages/projects.md

 author_profile: true
 ---

 Almost everything I have done is open-source.
 My current work, and hobby, is to increase, improve and mature TornadoVM, an ongoing project at the University of Manchester.
-More below for more details.
+See below for more details.

 If you find any of these projects interesting, feel free to drop me an email.